romenrg/romenrg.github.com/source/_posts/2015-09-28-why-asking-developers-for-time-estimates-in-software-projects-is-a-terrible-idea-and-how-to-bypass-it-with-scrum.markdown

 So, once you have enough information about the product and the market that you are able to design an MVP, try to describe the most important features the product should have (as [User Stories](https://www.scrumalliance.org/community/articles/2010/april/new-to-user-stories)) and prioritize them when creating the Product Backlog.
 Since User Stories are about functionality, wireframes are usually very good help.
 They can be added as part of the Acceptance Criteria of the User Stories.

-My favourite tool for managing Scrum is [Jira Agile](https://es.atlassian.com/software/jira/agile), which includes a great backlog-management tool.
+My favourite tool for managing Scrum is [Jira](https://es.atlassian.com/software/jira/agile), which includes a great backlog-management tool.
 However, there are many other tools available, including [Trello](https://trello.com/), which I also use as a kanban board for smaller projects.
 For wireframing, there are also many good tools available.
 One of my favourites is [WireframeSketcher](http://wireframesketcher.com/), due to its IDE and CVS integration.
 [Balsamiq](https://balsamiq.com/) and [Moqups](https://moqups.com/) are great alternatives too.

 After creating the initial Product Backlog, you will have a much clearer picture of the MVP you are going to build and therefore, you will be in a better position to present it to developers.